Hanami199/MLOpsProject/ml/report.md

 Output: `k` recommended movie titles with metadata

 ### Steps:
-1. **Preprocessing**: One-hot encoding, sentence embeddings
+1. **Preprocessing**: One-hot encoding, sentence embeddings, normalization
-2. **Embedding Generation**: For text fields (`description`, `listed_in`, `cast`)
+2. **Embedding Generation**: For text fields (`director`, `listed_in`, `cast`, `description`)
-3. **Similarity Computation**: Using vector distance metrics
+3. **Similarity Computation**: Using cosine similarity and vector distance metrics
 4. **Recommendation**: Select closest neighbors based on aggregate similarity

 ## Model Variants and Evaluation

 ### ✅ KNN on One-Hot Encoded Dataset
-- Variables used: genre, rating, duration, country
+- Variables used: genre, rating, duration, country, year
-- Distance metric: cosine
+- Distance metric: vector distance
-- Fast and interpretable
+- High numer of feature but interpretable
 - Result: Consistent recommendations
-- ✅ **Final default model** due to speed and explainability
+- Status: Available, but not default

 ### 🧪 KNN on Embedding-Based Features
-- Used: Sentence-BERT or similar on `description`, `title`, `cast`
+- Used: Sentence-BERT on `director`,  `title`, `cast`, `description`
 - High semantic richness
+- Distance metric: cosine and vector distance
 - Slower inference (but acceptable)
+- Inferior interpretability
 - Result: More nuanced recommendations (e.g., matching by theme, not just genre)
-- Status: Available, but not default
+- ✅ **Final default model** due to precision

 ### ⚠️ VAE (Variational Autoencoder)
 - Used to reduce dimensionality of embedding features
 - Trained on latent space, then searched neighbors
-- Poor results: low recommendation quality and interpretability
+- Poor results: t-SNE visualization shows that closer in meaning element were not closer in the latent space
 - Status: **Discarded**

 ### 📌 t-SNE and UMAP for Exploration